What Do These 5 Food Cravings Mean

 1) Poor Diet:

 The average American diet today consists of foods containing excessive and refined sugars, salts, and unhealthy fats that are void of adequate nutrition.
 The paradox is that we are a country that is overfed and undernourished.
-Sadly, many people view “fat-free”, “zero calorie” and “low carb” as healthy foods but this is too often simply untrue.
+Sadly, many people view “fat-free”, “zero calories” and “low carb” as healthy foods but this is too often simply untrue.

 2) Chronic Stress:

-The gut is called the body’s second brain and it is a revolutionizing concept changing our understanding of how thoughts and emotions affect our health.
+The gut is called the body’s second brain, and it is a revolutionizing concept changing our understanding of how thoughts and emotions affect our health.
 The connection between the brain and the gut is known as the enteric nervous system.
 The vagus nerve is a direct connection between the brain and the digestive system.

 Millions of neurons line the gastrointestinal tract receive input from the brain and relay signals back.
-Following the activation of sensory neurons stimulated by taste bud receptors, the brain can be rewarded with the release of serotonin or it may be told to inhibit food intake from signals received by leptin.
+Following the activation of sensory neurons stimulated by taste bud receptors, the brain can be rewarded with the release of serotonin, or it may be told to inhibit food intake from signals received by leptin.

 Although some of us may categorize ourselves as emotional eaters, scientists also understand that poor gut conditions contribute to emotional changes including food cravings (19).
-This means that chronic stress weakens your body’s ability to function optimally whether you are stressed from sitting in traffic or if poor eating habits induces gastrointestinal distress.
+This means that chronic stress weakens your body’s ability to function optimally whether you are stressed from sitting in traffic or if poor eating habits induce gastrointestinal distress.
 Chronic stress inhibits digestion increasing microflora imbalances, symptoms of constipation, and as a result, reduced nutrient absorption (22).

 3) Dehydration: